thesadru/disnake/docs/ext/commands/commands.rst

 We specify converters by using something called a **function annotation**.
 This is a Python 3 exclusive feature that was introduced in :pep:`3107`.

-This works with any callable, such as a function that would convert a string to all upper-case:
+This works with any callable, such as a function that wold convert a string to all upper-case:

 .. code-block:: python3